Deer Density, Buck to Doe Ratio, and Harvest Rates

 Habitat quality impacts deer harvest rates because herd productivity will vary between properties.
 If deer density is held constant, deer on a property that provides good habitat will be in better condition than deer on poor habitat.
 This superior body condition can be measured through increased body weights in animals and improved antler quality in every age class of bucks.
 Today, I will discuss how fawn survival, as effected by deer density and the buck to doe ratio, can significantly impact the annual harvest of white-tailed deer populations.

 Most hunters understand that fawn production is an important component of white-tailed deer management, but they fail to realize how annual fawn survival directly impacts the number of deer harvested each year.
 Fawn production (the number of fawns born) is difficult to measure, but fawn survival is not.
-A good estimate of fawn survival can be collected annually using daylight deer surveys in late summer and early fall.
+A good estimate of fawn survival can be collected annually using daylight surveys for whitetail deer in late summer and early fall.

 Every hunter wants to see bucks—and we all know they start as fawns—but once a property reaches its ideal carrying capacity, proper deer density, and buck to doe ratio, then it is fawn survival that ultimately determines the number of deer that should be harvested each year.
 A year with low fawn survival will not add many animals to the population, so not many adult bucks and does should be harvested.
 On the other hand, a year with high fawn surival means many new animals have been added into the population, so hunters must remove deer to maintain the property’s deer population at the proper deer density.